Skip To Content

 MAAT Program

-The MAAT Program offers students the opportunity to complete their degree in two different formats: traditional and low residency.
+The MAAT Program offers students the opportunity to complete their degree in two different formats: traditional (on-campus) and low residency.
 Students in both programs receive the same high-quality studio-based education, learn from experienced professionals, and gain hands-on experience in the field through practicum and internships in their local communities.
 Traditional students attend their classes primarily on campus.
 Most of their courses are taught face-to-face with their hands-on learning occurring in the physical classrooms and studios.
+For flexibility in course delivery, the on-campus program consists of face to face, hybrid, synchronous and asynchronous online instruction taught by experienced art therapy professionals as students are guided through the engagement of hands-on learning needed for the practice of art therapy.

-While a few classes are offered online using a synchronous or asynchronous format, students are expected to be on campus for most of their time in our program.
-Traditional students choose from three full-time and one part-time options for completing their degree.
+Traditional students choose from full-time or part-time options for completing their degree.
 Full-time students can complete the program in 2, 2.5 or 3 years depending on their educational track.
 Part time students take 2 courses a semester and graduate in 4 years.

 Enrollment in the Master of Arts in Art Therapy Low-Residency program at Cedar Crest College allows students to complete 60 credits in three years while maintaining work and family commitments through distance education.
 Low-residency students attend an on-campus residency for two weeks over the summer.
-During the residency they experience the hands-on learning needed for the in-person craft of art therapy, guided by professors who are innovative and experienced professionals in the field.
+During the residency they experience and reinforce the hands-on learning needed for the in-person of art therapy, guided by professors who are innovative and experienced professionals in the field.
 The two residencies take place in the summer.
 Classes offered during residency periods occur during the daytime.
 Dates of the summer residency period will be provided during registration meetings with the Program Director.

 Faculty